carlosmontoyamoya/datahub-lineage-glossary-toolkit/README-en.md

 ```

-You can also install them directly using conda create:
+You can also install directly using conda create:
 ```bash
 conda install --file conda-lineage-requirements.txt
 ```